Axion-Like Dark Matter Detection Using Stern-Gerlach Interferometer: Conclusion and discussion

 \section{Conclusion and discussion}

-This paper presented a new scheme to detect ALP DM by SG interferometer.
-ALP DM interacts with neutral atoms moving in the SG interferometer.
-The neutral atoms are considered to be in a superposition state, and the time evolution of their associate density matrix is derived by considering the forward scattering and the collision terms of the QBE.
+This paper presented a new scheme for the detection of ALPs as DM by the SG interferometer.
+ALPs interact with neutral atoms moving in the SG interferometer.
+The neutral atoms are considered to be in a superposition state, and the time evolution of their corresponding density matrix is derived by considering the forward scattering and the collision terms of the QBE.
 The interaction results in a relative phase shift between the initial and final superposition states of the effectively two-level neutral atoms.
-We considered two neutral atoms: $^{3}$He and $^{87}$Rb moving in the SG interferometer.
+We considered two neutral atoms, $^{3}$He and $^{87}$Rb, moving in the SG interferometer.
 Taking a zero initial phase into account, we calculated the induced relative phase shift.
 This way, we plot the exclusion areas for each neutral atom compared to other proposals.
-Consequently, we found out that our scheme has excluded the area between $m_{a}=10^{-10}-10^{2}\,\mathrm{eV}$ and $g=10^{-13}-10^{0}\,\mathrm{eV}$.
-We also propose considering other schemes that use lighter neutral particles like neutrons with the same minimum phase.
+Consequently, we found that our scheme has excluded the area between $10^{-10}\leq m_{a}\leq 10^{2}\,\mathrm{eV}$ and $10^{-13}\leq g_{ae}\leq 10^{0}$.
+We also propose considering other schemes that use lighter neutral particles such as neutrons with the same minimum phase.
 Providing such conditions can exclude a wider region compared with other experiments.